krish-rm/market-master-trading-action-prediction/README.md

 ## 🗺️ Roadmap (post-confirmation)
 - Add a tiny `Makefile`/`tasks.py` for convenience (optional on Windows).
-- Add MLflow Model Registry and `@production` alias for API loading.
+- Add MLflow Model Registry and `@Production` alias for serving.
 - Add basic monitoring (Evidently) and a drift report generated locally.
-- Swap the sample CSV for a small real OHLCV snapshot with licensing-safe source and attribution.
+- Add Prefect flow for fetch → train_compare → gate → promote → predict_index.
-- Add Docker for local reproducibility (compose for MLflow UI).
+- Add Docker for local reproducibility (compose for MLflow UI + API).
 - Only after all the above are stable, consider a minimal cloud target.